scuzzydude/asimov/asimov.md

 There is a role for the corporation in the genius economy.
 Maybe corporate overlords and their drones transform themselves into the experienced and disciplined samurai warriors, plying their trade as gig workers in the genius economy.
 Or maybe the corporate structures transform into an analog of the coaching staff of team sports -- they play a strategic game and put teams of pledges to work together towards a common purpose in the responsibility domain, but do not take the field themselves.

-I don't think corporate American will feel threatened by this idea.
+I don't think corporate America will feel threatened by this idea.
 If they do, they can blame James Harden.
 If I'd been watching winning Rockets basketball, I'd spend all my free time between games thinking about how fun it would be to watch the next game, and I would still be a property-happy corporate drone.
 Sorry, James, if that hurts your future endorsement contracts with the corporate overlords.
 Taste a little instant karmic soup.
 It's good for the soul, but a little messy to slurp with a beard.

-I think corporate American will be dismissive.
+I think corporate America will be dismissive.
 It's hard for the corporate mind to fathom this as a realistic way to do things.
 Most of the people running corporate America have been programmed to understand you create value by selling something.

 People a bit younger have been brought up differently.
 They've been brought up that value is relative to how many people pay attention to you, what kind of people pay attention to you, and how much reach your personal network has.
-This is the crossover generation, because while they might understand the value of networked systems, and they like green cars and the saving the planet, they also like to buy a lot of cheap stuff and buying newer better stuff when the cheap stuff gets old.[^59] That's not sustainable either.
+This is the crossover generation, because while they might understand the value of networked systems, and they like green cars and saving the planet, they also like to buy a lot of cheap stuff and buying newer better stuff when the cheap stuff gets old.[^59] That's not sustainable either.

 I'm not a tree hugger nor a climate denier, or an alarmist of any kind.
 I think about sustainability in engineering terms, the most efficient way to implement a system.
 Sustainability is the best way to implement a system when you are optimizing for efficiency.